bharat-kadchha/Core-And-Advance-Java-Practicals/spring-framework/README.md

     5. howtodoinjava : [click to visit](https://howtodoinjava.com/spring-core/)

 # SUPPORT
-I inspired to learn the Spring framework from **prof Ashutosh Abhangi**, who takes java as a subject of a Bachelor's degree, and he teaches theory with practical knowledge and introduces to a student with new technology.
+I was inspired to learn the Spring framework from **prof Ashutosh Abhangi**, who takes java as a subject of a Bachelor's degree, and teaches theory with practical knowledge, and introduces to a student with new technology.

 # CONTRIBUTING
 hello developer, I invite you to the contribution. who are curious about learning new things. kindly fork the project and add your codes.